Ilia1S/STM32_CMSIS/README.md

 # STM32_CMSIS

-Control LED using CMSIS (STM32F411)
+Clock and peripheral config, delay and control LED using only CMSIS